Cheesy Chile Relleno

-When cutting open the chiles, I slit them lengthwise along one of the folds then gently cut out the pocket of seeds.
-(All while wearing gloves.)
-The seeds and ribs then easily come out.
-After the seeds and ribs were out, I chose to rinse my chiles to remove the loose seeds.
+When cutting open the chilies, slit them lengthwise along one of the folds leaving the stem intact.
+Then gently cut out the pocket of seeds.
+The seeds and ribs then should come out easily.

 Next comes the filling.
-I went simple this time with a traditional Mexican cheese-Oaxaca.
-Oaxaca is very similar to mozerrella cheese and is formed into long ropes of cheese.
-To prepare the cheese for the chiles, I just shredded the cheese as I would pulled pork by breaking it apart with a fork.
-Once it was all crumbled, I stuffed the chiles and closed with a couple toothpicks.
+You can fill these with a Mexican cheese blend, but these are much better with a traditional Mexican cheese-Oaxaca.
+Oaxaca is very similar to mozzarella cheese and is formed into long ropes of cheese.
+To prepare the cheese for the chilies, shred the cheese as you would shred any meat by breaking it apart with a fork.
+Once the cheese is crumbled, stuff the chilies and fasten the chile closed with a couple toothpicks.

 Once the chiles are stuffed it is time for breading.
 Roll each chile in the flour and set aside.
-Then whip the egg whites until they are at stiff peaks when the thick is removed.
+Then whip the egg whites until they are at stiff peaks when the whisk is removed.
 Finally, and maybe the strangest part, coat the chiles with the egg whites.
-This is where the coating happens, so more egg white means more coating.
+This is where the coating or breading happens.
+More egg white means more coating.